ComputeCanada/magic_castle/docs/README.md

 ]
 ```

-Defines a list of firewall rules that control external traffic to the login nodes.
+Defines a list of firewall rules that control external traffic to the public nodes.
 Each rule is
 defined as a map of fives key-value pairs : `name`, `from_port`, `to_port`, `ip_protocol` and
 `cidr`.
 To add new rules, you will have to recopy the preceding list and add rules to it.